Awards, Honors and Recognitions

 HealthInsight recognized PMG clinic in Ruidoso with High Performance Award.
 HealthInsight New Mexico recognized 20 Presbyterian Medical Group outpatient medical practices, including Presbyterian Medical Group in Ruidoso, for their commitment to improving performance and promoting patient-centered care.
 HealthInsight recognized the outpatient clinics for their commitment to improving performance and promoting patient-centered care with a High Performance Award.
 This award recognized clinics that have achieved above the 75th percentile on national benchmarks on key measures, such as whether they participated in important health screenings, like colonoscopies and mammograms.

 2018 Awards, Honors & Recognitions

-DCT is one of fifteen New Mexico hospitals recognized for excellence during the 2016-2018 phase of HIIN.
-The multi-year program supported by the Centers for Medicare and Medicaid Services, aims to ensure better care for individuals and populations throughout the state.
-DCT was recognized for significant improvements in decreasing the number of patient falls and hospital readmissions.
+LCMC is one of fifteen New Mexico hospitals recognized for excellence during the 2016-2018 phase of HIIN.
+The multi-year program supported by the Centers for Medicare and Medicaid Services aims to ensure better care for individuals and populations throughout the state.
+LCMC was recognized for significant improvement in decreasing the number of hospital readmissions and adverse drug reactions.

 In addition to the HIIN award, LCMC was one of eight New Mexico hospitals to earn the 2018 HealthInsight Hospital Quality Award.
 HealthInsight Quality Award hospital recipients are recognized for their high performance on quality of care outcome measures and patient satisfaction.
 They were selected based on national rankings in three categories: the results of the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey, a national survey of patients' experience of hospital care; healthcare-associated infections; and readmissions.
 The individual measures were combined into a single weighted composite ranking.
 Hospitals at or above the top 25th percentile nationally on this combined ranking received the award.